tek79/node-red-contrib-buffer-array-alt/README.md

 Of course, you might use other expressions like `$max(payload)` to get the maximum value of the collected payloads, etc.

+If you check the option `Starting output when buffer filled` the node will not output anything until the array is filled completely.
+If the buffer array has a length of 6 items, the first 5 node calls will not lead to an output of an buffer array.
+The 6th call will output the filled buffer array with all 6 items.

 ## Flows

 Example flow: